Cellular Therapies and Novel Blood Products in Trauma and Critical Care – The Future of Transfusion Medicine

 8:45 am-9:05 am

-Gender Differences as Critical Considerations in Pre-Clinical and Clinical Development Pathways – What Took Us So Long?
+Sex Differences as Critical Considerations in Pre-Clinical and Clinical Development Pathways – What Took Us So Long?

-- Laura Ruse Brosch, RN, PhD
+• Laura Ruse Brosch RN, PhD

-COL, ANC, USA (ret)
+COL ANC USA (ret)

 Assistant Vice President for Research Initiatives and Compliance